Friends of South Cumberland State Park

 • Contacts

-South Cumberland State Park Trailhead & Trail Info
+South Cumberland and Savage Gulf State Parks Trailhead Info

-This is a geographically-organized list of all public trailheads in South Cumberland State Park.
+Below is a geographically-organized list of all public trailheads in both South Cumberland and Savage Gulf State Parks.
 For each trailhead, there is a clickable "map" link to a Google map showing the trailhead parking area; you can also enter these addresses directly into any popular GPS mapping app to help find your way to your hiking destination.
 You may also want to download this printable set of directions to each trailhead.

 The final approaches to these locations are generally well-marked with large brown ("park-style") roadside signs; however, a few are not so well marked, or are tricky to find; for those locations, we've provided additional navigational tips.